 For example, combine berries with coconut butter or add one of these fruits (ideally frozen) to a smoothie, as they will make the smoothie taste better.
-It is very important to add some healthy fats as well, such chia or hemp seeds, coconut oil, and some raw nut butters, which will slow down the metabolization of the sugars in the fruit, preventing an insulin spike.
+It is very important to add some healthy fats as well, such chia, coconut oil, and some raw nut butters, which will slow down the metabolization of the sugars in the fruit, preventing an insulin spike.

 Even though there will be some fermentation of the sugar in the fruit, it will be the lesser of two evils compared to that of your insulin spiking, which should always be avoided.
 In doing so, you will have a great-tasting smoothie that is net alkaline.

 Drink Alkaline Water